 Fifteen-year-old Erdenechimeg puts on her school uniform, a jumper and her snug parka, and sets off on her daily walk to school.

-On this day, there are blue skies and clean air on the walk from her home to school in Ulaanbaatar, Mongolia; but in winter, when residents in traditional houses burn raw coal to ward against temperatures that regularly plummet to minus-30 degrees Celsius, the high school student cringes when she turns on her mobile phone flashlight to light her way.
+On this day, there are blue skies on the walk from her home to school in Ulaanbaatar, Mongolia; but in winter, when residents in traditional houses burn raw coal to ward against temperatures that regularly plummet to minus-30 degrees Celsius, the high school student cringes when she turns on her mobile phone flashlight to light her way.

 “You can see the pollution dust floating in the air,” she said, “and since I don’t have a proper pollution mask, I just wrap my scarf really hard around my head.”